-The Public Health Leadership Program (PHLP) is an annual program partnering SCU Public Health students with local public health leaders for fellowship, dialogue, and experiential learning.
+The Public Health Leadership Program (PHLP) is an annual program partnering SCU Public Health students with local medical and public health leaders for fellowship, dialogue, and experiential learning.
 PHLP will seek to:

 - Develop leadership skills among Public Health students, while deepening the commitment to effective and ethical leadership for social change among current and future public health professionals;